-Exposure assessment is the estimation of the exposure to the active substance when applying the PPP.
-The estimation takes the dermal absorption, the worst-case use and the possible use of personal protective equipment (PPE) into consideration.
+Exposure assessment is the estimation of the exposure to the active substance.
+The estimation takes the dermal absorption, the worst-case use and the possible use of personal protective equipment (PPE) or other risk mitigating measures into consideration.
 To estimate the exposure different models have been developed.
 These are considered more reliable than field studies due to statistical power.
-In general, field studies are not accepted, when the application scenario is included in the Northern Zone Guidance Document 2016.
+In general, field studies are not accepted, when the application scenario is included in the Northern Zone Guidance Document (newest version).